Cirkit Designer Logo

 Introduction

 The ESP32-S3-DEV-KIT-N16R8-M by Waveshare is a development board based on the ESP32-S3 system-on-chip (SoC).
 The ESP32-S3 is a powerful, low-power SoC with integrated Wi-Fi and Bluetooth capabilities, designed specifically for IoT (Internet of Things) applications.
-It features a dual-core Xtensa LX7 processor, enhanced AI acceleration, and a wide range of peripherals, making it ideal for complex tasks, real-time applications, and edge computing.
+It features a dual-core Xtensa LX7 processor, a rich set of GPIO pins, and support for various peripherals, making it an excellent choice for smart devices, wireless communication, and edge computing.

 Explore Projects Built with ESP32-S3